Wisterias grow well in most soils providing they have plenty of space for root growth.

 Lack of flowers: there are several reasons why this may occur.

-For example: Recently planted wisteria may take a few years to settle down before flowering.
+Recently planted wisteria may take a few years to settle down before flowering.

 Named cultivars are propagated by grafting onto rootstocks, and sometimes the graft can fail.